DanilleH22/EcoLifeHub/README.md

 ### Navigation Bar

-* On all three pages there is a responsive navigation bar, which includes Home, About, News.
+* On all three pages there is a responsive navigation bar which includes, Home, About, News.
 * The EcoLifeHub about links back to the home page.
 * The use of this is to make it easier to navigate through all the pages, without having to press the back button.